aurelienchaumet/aurelienchaumet.github.io/_pages/articles/30daymapchallege2020_stats_en.md

 One of my personal interests is to represent data, geographical or not, and I began to learn Python this year, to complete my skilss.

-So, I decided to use all the material which was produced during the challenge to train myself, and in the same time, produce some dataviz and looks for insisghts :smile:
+So, I decided to use all the material which was produced during the challenge to train myself, and in the same time, produce some dataviz and looks for insights :smile:

+Vous trouverez ici, au fur et à mesure de sa rédaction, l'ensemble des dataviz et les chiffres qui en ressortiront.

 ## Dataset